alexander-paskal/flowbots/README.md

 The root file must be designated in the accompanying config.json file by setting the "flying_chairs" field

 For more information see https://pytorch.org/vision/stable/generated/torchvision.datasets.FlyingChairs.html

+## Flying Things 3D

+The FlyingThings3D dataset must be downloaded and organized in the following format:

+    root
+        FlyingThings3D
+            frames_cleanpass
+                TEST
+                TRAIN
+            frames_finalpass
+                TEST
+                TRAIN
+            optical_flow
+                TEST
+                TRAIN

+The torrent files can be obtained from https://academictorrents.com/userdetails.php?id=9551.
+We recommend only downloading the necessary files, as the downloads are quite large.
+The root file The root file must be designated in the accompanying config.json file by setting the "flying_things_3d" field.

+## Sintel

+The Sintel dataset must be downloaded and organized in the following format:

+    root
+        Sintel
+            testing
+                clean
+                    scene_1
+                    scene_2
+                    ...
+                final
+                    scene_1
+                    scene_2
+                    ...
+            training
+                clean
+                    scene_1
+                    scene_2
+                    ...
+                final
+                    scene_1
+                    scene_2
+                    ...
+                flow
+                    scene_1
+                    scene_2
+                    ...

+The root file must be designated in the accompanying config.json file by setting the "sintel" field

+For more information see https://pytorch.org/vision/stable/generated/torchvision.datasets.Sintel.html